Stencyl/stencylpedia/chapter-11/troubleshooting.md

 - Add your device to the iOS Member Center.
 To do this, launch Xcode, open up Window > Organizer.
 Select your device from the DEVICES section of the left pane.
 Click Add to Member Center (wording may change between versions).
 [SOURCE](https://community.stencyl.com/index.php/topic,31888.0.html)

 - Delete the game you're trying to play on your device.
 Then run again.
-[SOURCE](http://community.stencyl.com/index.php/topic,19606.0.html)
+[SOURCE](https://community.stencyl.com/index.php/topic,19606.0.html)

 - View the Device's logs in Xcode's Organizer to figure out an alternate reason.
 In one case, the user's device had a lower iOS version than what he'd specified in Game Settings > Mobile > Versions.
-[SOURCE](http://community.stencyl.com/index.php/topic,19606.msg126690.html#new)

-**Q: You see an error about "fruitstrap"**
-<br/>A: There is a mismatch between the certificates installed on your device and your computer.
-[SOURCE](http://www.nme.io/community/forums/bugs/fruitstrap-randomly-fails/)

-**Q: You see "syntax error near unexpected token `('" in the logs.**
-<br/>A: Remove parentheses (and spaces) from your Stencyl install path and your game's name.

-#### Haxe
-**Q: I get "Please don't add haxe/std to your classpath, instead set HAXE_LIBRARY_PATH env var"**
-<br/>A: Manually delete/remove Haxe from your classpath (usually /usr/lib/haxe)

-**Q: Is it OK to have an install of Haxe in addition to Stencyl?**
-<br/>A: If everything is working OK, then it's no harm.
-But if you are running into massive errors, things that are missing, and you know that you installed Haxe in the past, consider uninstalling Haxe.
+[SOURCE](https://community.stencyl.com/index.php/topic,19606.msg126690.html#new)

 ## Tip: Just Google it!